Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

 However, to enhance the plants growth, you must put into consideration the points discussed, if you want to make your Hoya grow faster.

 - A good potting mix.

 - Proper watering habits.

-- Please give it bright indirect sunlight.
+- Give it a bright indirect sunlight.

-- Provide moisture and humidity around the plant.
+- Provide moist and humid around plant.

 - Set up an ideal temperature.
 Etc.